Alert

 When to use this component

-- Ideal for messages such as success notifications, danger alerts, warnings, or informational updates.
+to communicate important, time-sensitive information to users in a visually prominent way. - Ideal for messages such as success notifications, danger alerts, warnings, or informational updates.

 - Use for dismissible or temporary alerts when the message is not critical to user workflow.